 Good day, my web owner warriors!
-Here’s an SEO checklist for making sure your new website launch or re-launch goes smooth.
-There are so many moving parts and pieces, it’s easy to lose track of small but critical elements that doom your launch.
+Here’s an SEO checklist for making sure your new website launch (or re-launch) goes smooth.
+There are so many moving parts and pieces that it’s easy to lose track of small but critical elements that doom your launch.
 Ready?
 Here we go…

-- Compatibility – is the site compatible across different browsers?
-Eyeball them to make sure.
+- Compatibility – Is the site compatible across different browsers?
+Scan them to make sure.

-- Images – is each alt text tag populated with a keyword phrase, or a variation on it?
-You do want to show up for image searches also, don’t you?
+- Images – Is each alt text tag populated with a keyword phrase or a variation of one?
+You do want to show up in image searches, don’t you?

-- W3C Validation – go ahead and validate your code.
-Clean any egregious messes you might find.
+- W3C Validation – Go ahead and validate your code.
+Clean up any egregious messes you might find.

-- 404 pages – create custom 404 pages explaining the relaunch.
-We all make “oopsies” every once in awhile.
+- 404 Pages – Create custom 404 pages explaining the relaunch.
+We all make mistakes every once in a while.

-- 301 Redirects – this is probably the most critical item; I can’t believe I didn’t put this first.
-Everything else you do will be for nothing if you don’t have every single bleepin’ 301 redirect in place, umkay?
+- 301 Redirects – This is probably the most critical item; I can’t believe I didn’t put this first.
+Everything else you do will be for nothing if you don’t have every single bleepin’ 301 redirect in place.

-- Title Tags/Meta Data – hey, this is a great time to re-vamp existing ones, plus you absolutely have to make new meta data for additional pages that didn’t exist before the website makeover!
+- Title Tags/Metadata – This is a great time to re-vamp existing HTML page titles and descriptions, plus you absolutely have to make new metadata for additional pages that didn’t exist before the website makeover!

-- Google Analytics – re-install the account code for the new site, or if you’re starting a new site, make sure you have the account set up and the code installed.
+- Google Analytics – Re-install the account code for the new site or make sure you have the account set up and the code installed if you’re starting a new one.

-- Google Webmaster Tools – be sure you update the dashboard with any new domains that your re-launch may have spawned, or if this is a new site, make the new account and dashboard for the new site.
+- Google Search Console (Formerly Google Webmaster Tools) – Be sure you update the dashboard with any new domains that your re-launch may have spawned.
+If this is a new site, make the new account and dashboard for the new site.

 More SEO Checklist Items For A Website Launch

-- Protected Pages – are any of your pages going behind the firewall?
-If so, make sure they have the “https,” not “http.”
+- Protected Pages – Are any of your pages going behind the firewall?
+If so, make sure their URLs contain “https,” not “http.”

-- Benchmark current site stats – if you’re re-launching, be darn sure you capture the final baseline of the existing site before you set the new one up!
+- Benchmark Current Site Stats – If you’re re-launching, be sure you capture the final baseline of the existing site before you set the new one up!

-- Canonical – it’s a best practice as a webmaster to tell Google and the other search engines which version of your home page you want indexed.
-You can go either with the “www” or the non-www version of your home page; it’s up to you.
+- Canonical – It’s a best practice as a webmaster to tell Google and the other search engines which version of your home page you want indexed.
+You can go either with the www or non-www version of your home page; it’s up to you.

 - IBLs – You will want to make sure the good links from other sites coming to yours are part of your 301 re-direct efforts.
 It’s not a bad idea to simply test them out, or use a crawling program to make sure they don’t get sent to 404 pages.

-- Map old URLs to new URLs – just to keep track of what you’re doing, make a simple spreadsheet of old URLs vs. the new ones.
+- Map Old URLs to New URLs – Make a simple spreadsheet of old URLs vs. new URLs to keep track of what you’re doing.
 It helps you track each page.

-- Mobile website – if this launch, or re-launch includes a mobile version of the site, make sure it renders well across all mobile platforms, and most important of all, that the mobile version is in your domain, not the mobile developer’s domain.
+- Mobile Website – If this launch or re-launch includes a mobile version of the site, make sure it renders well across all mobile platforms.
+Most important of all, ensure that the mobile version is in your domain, not the mobile developer’s domain.